Project Information - Background

 Accordingly, AquaSure will:

-- provide a copy of the Privacy Statement (attached) to any person who is asked to provide their personal information to AquaSure, and to any other person upon request.
+- provide a copy of the Privacy Statement (as attached in Schedule 1) to any person who is asked to provide their personal information to AquaSure, and to any other person upon request.

 Personal Information we hold about you